 Related post: 5 frugal tips to save money on long car journeys

-The starting point for using the cash envelope system is to have a cash budget that ensures you don’t overspend.
+The starting point for using the cash envelope system is to have a budget that ensures you don’t overspend.
 You need to allocate money to every bill you must pay and every category you need to spend money in.

 Depending on how often you are paid is how you must work out your budget.
 If you are paid every two weeks then divide your monthly budget in two for each category.

-I strongly advise you to NOT withdraw a months worth of cash for each of your cash envelopes.
+I strongly advise you to NOT withdraw a months worth of cash for each of your money envelopes.
 I am speaking from experience here when I say you are much more likely to overspend in the first 2 weeks.

 There is no point drawing your cash out in £50 denominations when some of your categories might be £120 or £90.
 You need to start each week/fortnight with the right amount in each envelope and repeat this 2 weeks later.